AntoCuc/GpxSplitter/README.md

 As the milage I could ride went up the amount of waypoints in the routes also grew.
-The eTrex Legend has a limit of 125 waypoints per route file so I needed to start "splitting" Gpx files to long to be imported.
+The eTrex Legend has a limit of 125 waypoints per route file so I needed to start "splitting" Gpx files too long to be imported.
 That is when development of GPX Splitter started.

 Release Notes